Build a One-to-One Chat Application Using JavaScript

 Once you've confirmed you have the necessary tools installed, let’s dive in!

-Let's create a Stream account so that we can use the Stream API.
-We can do this by navigating to the Stream website and clicking the SIGNUP button.
+Let's create a Stream account to use the Stream API.
+We can do this by navigating the Stream website and clicking the SIGNUP button.

 On the modal that pops up, fill in your USERNAME, EMAIL ADDRESS, and PASSWORD and click the CREATE FREE ACCOUNT button: